dahlia/fedify/docs/manual/federation.md

 to maintain the queue of outgoing activities.

 `KvStore` is an abstract interface that represents a key-value store.
-Currently, there is only one implementation of `KvStore`, which is the `MemoryKvStore` class, but you can define your own `KvStore` implementation if you want to use a different key-value store.
+Currently, there are two implementations of `KvStore`, which are the `MemoryKvStore` and `DenoKvStore` classes.
+The `MemoryKvStore` class is for testing and development purposes, and the `DenoKvStore` class is Deno KV-backed implementation for production use (as you can guess from the name, it is only available in Deno runtime).
+However, you can define your own `KvStore` implementation if you want to use a different key-value store.[^1]

+[^1]: We are welcome to contributions of `KvStore` implementations for other
+      key-value stores.

 ### `kvPrefixes`